OAT 30th Annual Show & Competition

 Highest Scoring Masters/Open/Novice/Youth as determined by the judges.

-Judges Choice "Breakthrough" is selected by the judges collectively from all enteries in the show.
+Judges Choice "Breakthrough" is selected by the judges collectively for Best of Show.
 Judges are not bound by score and will consider the mounts overall merit.

-Taxidermists' Choice "Best Kick-Ass Mount" is selected by the registered taxidermists in attendance at the show by secret ballot from all entries.
+Taxidermists' Choice "Best Kick-Ass Mount" is selected by the registered taxidermists in attendance at the show by secret ballot.

 People's Choice is selected by the attending general public by secret ballot.

-Spouses' Choice is selected by the attending wives of the competitors by secret ballot.
+Spouses' Choice is selected by the attending spouses of the competitors by secret ballot.

-Taxidermist Challenge is awarded to the highest scoring mount in the challenge.
-This requires a special entry fee.
+Taxidermist Challenge is awarded to the judges choice in each challenge.
+This requires a special entry fee which will be split by the Overall Challenge Winner.

 Collective Artists is for pieces built by more than one taxidermist.
-This is judged on an open level.
 This category also requires a special entry fee and does not gain points towards any program.

 All-Around Taxidermist is awarded to the competitor who has the highest cumulative score on the required pieces, but MUST have also be awarded 2 blue ribbons.
 Competitor must have a lifesize, game head, fish or reptile, and a bird.
 The pieces used towards the All-Around must be chosen at registration time.

-Horizon Award is issued to the best novice taxidermist as determined by the judges.
+Horizon Award is issued to the taxidermist who reflects the association's values and work ethic choosen by the board.

 Best Habitat as determined by the judges.